Top Choice for

 Espronceda Law will get you the legal help and results you need.

 Jennifer Espronceda has extensive experience helping divorcing or unmarried parents obtain solutions in their child conservatorship and possession orders that work for them.
-Espronceda Law is also experienced in representing fathers in custody battles, visit our child custody page for fathers for more information.
+Espronceda Law is also experienced in representing fathers in custody disputes.
+Visit our child custody page for fathers for more information.

 San Antonio Child Custody Modification

 Once a child custody order has been issued by the courts, you may feel like you’re stuck with that decision forever.
-But a child custody modification can be filed under many circumstances.
-When it does, an experienced attorney on your side can make all the difference.
+However, a child custody modification can be filed under many circumstances.
+When it does, an experienced child custody attorney in San Antonio can make all the difference by contesting on your behalf.
 Some situations in which custody may be revisited are:

-• Change of residence.
 Texas law frowns on moving a child out of state or any distance that would create a serious hardship to the non-custodial parent.
-This is especially true in cases where parents share joint managing conservatorship.
+This is especially true in cases where parents share joint custody.

 Child Custody Rights

 Keep in mind that attempting child custody modification may increase the vitriol between the parties involved.
-Texas courts seek to minimize the stress that this can put on a child.
-Your lawyer should help modify child custody so that your child is not forced to choose one parent over the other or to be directly involved with acrimonious aspects of a hearing or deposition.
-As an experienced family law attorney, Jennifer Espronceda knows how to navigate the child custody modification process to get the best result for you and your child.
+Texas courts seek to minimize the stress this can put on a child.
+Your San Antonio child custody lawyer should help modify child custody so that your child is not forced to choose one parent over the other or to be directly involved with acrimonious aspects of a hearing or deposition.
+As an experienced attorney who specializes in family law cases, Jennifer Espronceda knows how to navigate the child custody modification process to get the best result for you and your child.

 san antonio tx divorce lawyer